sfajfer/Master-of-Gu/gu index/Gu Index.md

 Pushing your finger into Crystal Ladybug Gu's head causes it to expel any amount of stored liquid (depending on how hard you press).

+### Granite Bones Gu
+*Rank 2 Carver*

+Cost: 30 portions

+Range: Self

+Health: 15

+Food: 1 kg granite (2 primeval stones)

+Keywords: [**Dao**]

+Effect: You are assailed with a horrendous pain for 1 hour.
+You are incapable of taking any actions except to speak for the entire duration.
+When the process is complete, your bones are permanently transmuted into granite.
+Your bones can no longer be broken by damage or effects originating from a Gu of Rank 2 or lower.
+Additionally, reduce all force damage dealt to your hit points by 1.

 ### Life-retaining Jade Coffin Gu

 *Rank 5 Manifestation*